-With its first-class infrastructures and telecommunication networks, linked to the long-term presence of two home grown European giants in the field, namely RTL Group in media and SES in satellite transmission, a strong and vibrant ICT community has been growing in Luxembourg.
+With its first-class infrastructures and telecommunication networks, linked to the long-term presence of two home grown European giants in the technology field, namely RTL Group in media and SES in satellite transmission, a strong and vibrant ICT community has been growing in Luxembourg.
 Amazon, iTunes, eBay, PayPal, Vodafone, RealNetworks, Rakuten, Skype and many other ICT companies have chosen the Grand Duchy as a platform to access worldwide markets.
 Many state-of-the-art data centres are well-established in Luxembourg and provide full range data storage, management and processing service at all quality levels, whilst also incorporating the latest Green ICT thinking.

 Belgium’s ICT sector is currently contributing over 4% of Belgium’s gross domestic product, and between 1997 and 2007 it accounted for a sixth of the country’s growth in GDP.
 The latest IT Industry Competitiveness Index 2009 ranked Belgium in eighteenth place worldwide.

 Belgium has excellent network infrastructure.
 Thanks to a competitive fixed network market, more than 99% of households have access to a coaxial network and/or copper pair network.
 Over 70% of the population can potentially download files at a rate of 20 Mbit/s, and the country’s optical fibre network is constantly being expanded.
 Where mobile communications are concerned, Belgium’s 3G network already boasts 90% coverage and the upgrade to a 4G network will soon be made.

 The Brussels ICT sector numbers nearly 2,000 companies, employs 30,000 people and generates annual revenue totaling €4.5 billion!